 Sometimes non owned auto is not the best option.
 Here are the most common scenarios:

 - You frequently drive someone else’s car, or you live with the person whose car you drive.
 They need to list you as a driver on their policy, which gives you the same protections as your own policy would.
+This includes if you're a long term houseguest.

 - You rent or borrow cars outside of the United States or Canada.
 Most policies only cover driving in the US or Canada.
 If you’re driving abroad, you’ll need a different kind of coverage.